Source code for pqdict

 def heappushpop(

-heap: List[Node], position: Dict[Any, int], precedes: PrecedesFn, node: Node
+heap: list[Node], position: dict[Any, int], precedes: PrecedesFn, node: Node

 ) -> Node: